Why Isn’t Your Website Making Money? Here Are 10 Reasons To look Into

 6. Difficulty in Making a Purchase

 Another problem worth mentioning is having too many options at the checkout.
-If you are trying to upsell, do so before the checkout, not during.
+If you are trying to upsell, do so after the checkout, not during.
 People may get confused and frustrated about the difference between the standard product and the upsell product and may leave without making a purchase.

 7. No Call To Action